Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 Explain the following to students:

-- You will continue to play the role of a security analyst at Wonka Corp investigating the employees potentially selling secret recipes to Slugworth Corp.
+- You will continue to play the role of a security analyst at Candy Corp investigating the employees potentially selling secret recipes to Sugar Corp.

 - Your manager believes that Henry and Ruth are sharing secret recipes.
 Your manager has collected some additional files from Henry and Ruth's computers in order to help build a case against them.

 - Your manager wants you to analyze this additional data and prepare a combined evidence file for the local authorities.

-- You must act fast so the secret recipes don't get into the hands of Slugworth Corp.
+- You must act fast so the secret recipes don't get into the hands of Sugar Corp.

 Send students the following: